soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 end
 ```

-With these few lines of code, an LSTM unit is ready, and it can be executed on CPU or GPU as you like.
+With these few lines of code, powerful state-of-the-art neural networks are ready, and can be executed on CPU or GPU with great efficiency.

+CuBLAS, and more recently CuDNN, have accelerated deep learning research quite significantly in recent years,
+and the recent success of deep learning can be partly attributed to these awesome libraries from NVIDIA.

+To use NVIDIA's CuDNN in Torch, you have to simply replace the prefix `nn.` with `cudnn.`.
+CuDNN accelerates the training of neural networks compared to Torch's default CUDA backend (sometimes upto 30%) and is often several magnitudes faster than using CPUs.

+CuBLAS is automatically used by Torch for performing blas operations such as matrix multiplications, and accelerates neural networks significantly compared to CPUs as well.

+[TODO: Add performance numbers after discussing with Stephen/Mark]

 #### Beyond Natural Language: Learning to do math and execute Python programs
 Recurrent Neural Networks seem to be very powerful learning models.
 However, how powerful are they ?